Dot Records: Paramount years

 Hamilton Records, a subsidiary, was founded in 1958 for rockabilly and rhythm & blues.
+It also functioned as a venue for albums by their regular roster of artists that could be retailed for $1.98, since all or most of the material featured on them was in the public domain, thereby obviating the need to pay song royalties.
 It distributed Steed Records and the only two records from Carnival, owned by Herb Alpert and Jerry Moss.
 Two other subsidiary labels were created: Crystalette Records and Acta Records.
 In 1967, Dot picked up distribution of DynoVoice, owned by Bob Crewe, from Bell Records.
 Later in 1967, Randy Wood left Dot to found Ranwood Records with Welk.